By Jody McCutcheon

 “ascorbic acid.”
 The megadoses that are commonly given on the label also help identify this vitamin as synthetic — it’s almost impossible to get much more than 100-150 mg of vitamin C from food into a tablet or capsule.
 The amount of vitamin C in a natural supplement, therefore, may be listed in the supplement facts panel as “vitamin C 100 mg” and will not list “ascorbic acid” (or any other of the many types of synthetic vitamin C).

+Vegans are often aware that they need to take vitamin B12, as this is normally only found in soil bacteria (which is killed by modern farming methods) and red meat.
 Synthetic B vitamins aren’t so harmful, but they need to be taken carefully to get any benefits.

 Most B vitamins on the market are synthetic, but the truly natural ones are referred to as active B vitamins.
 The commonly used active B vitamins are listed on the label as: